 Nebulization: Prior to use, squeeze each ampul to check for leaks.
 Should not be diluted or mixed with any other drugs in the nebulizer, this may inactivate the drug.
 When administered with the eRapid Nebulizer System, replace handset after 90 uses to ensure delivery of appropriate dose; the eRapid Nebulizer System should only be used by patients who can use a mouthpiece.
 Follow the manufacturer’s instructions on use and maintenance of the equipment.

 Parapneumonic pleural effusions and empyemas (off-label use): Intrapleural: For sequential administration of alteplase and dornase alfa, dilute each dose in 30 mL sterile water.
 Stability of dornase alfa diluted in sterile water has not been formally evaluated; use immediately after preparation.
 Instill dose into chest tube and clamp drain.
 After 1-hour dwell time, release clamp and connect chest tube to continuous suction (Rahman 2011).
 For concurrent administration of alteplase and dornase alfa, using separate syringes, dilute each dose in 50 mL normal saline.
 Instill each dose into chest tube, one immediately after the other, followed by a 60 mL normal saline flush.
 Clamp drain; after 2-hour dwell time, release clamp (Majid 2016).

 Store at 2°C to 8°C (36°F to 46°F) in protective foil to protect from light.
-Refrigerate during transport and do not expose to room temperatures for ≥24 hours.
+Refrigerate during transport and do not expose to room temperatures for a total time of 60 hours.

 There are no known significant interactions.